kattrali/xcpretty-travis-formatter/README.md

 # XCPretty TravisCI Formatter

 Custom formatter for [xcpretty](https://github.com/supermarin/xcpretty) with some syntactic sugar for presentation on TravisCI.
+[Here is some sample output](https://travis-ci.org/kattrali/xcpretty-travis-formatter/jobs/52970340).
+The "Build", "Clean", and test phase sections are folded separately, though the final completion message and failing tests are presented clearly, for faster scanning.

 ## Installation